 Bootlegging is not necessary in Canberra, when you only have to drive across to Queanbeyan and carry back all you want.
 It is only an offence to buy liquor in Canberra.
 You can bring it in in cartloads as long as you buy it outside the Territory….That is why, for the present, Canberra’s main export is gold and silver to Queanbeyan; and why Queanbeyan possesses five hotels of a total value of close on £120,000; and why the bars in those hotels are as long as the counters in a big retail drapery establishment, and on Saturdays present the appearance of a bargain sale.

 The situation changed when the Federal Parliament moved from Melbourne to Canberra with the opening of the first Parliament House in 1927.
 There was, of course, a Members’ bar.
 This provoked an outcry among the general population.
 If MPs could buy liquor, why couldn’t they?
 A poll was held, offering the local population four choices: prohibition of possession of liquor; continuance of the present law; sale of liquor under public control; and sale of liquor on privately owned licensed premises.

 Although more than 50 per cent of those polled voted for the last alternative, the government decided to maintain control of liquor sales.
 Liquor licences were issued to the four government-controlled residential hotels and three government-owned “cafés” which sold drink, but not food.
 Described as “roughly furnished, sordid, primitive and filthy”, these cafés were not a success.

-In 1935, two of the café licences were sold to private enterprise and the purchaser of the Kingston license built the Kingston Hotel.
+In 1935, two of the café licences were sold to private enterprises and the purchaser of the Kingston license built the Kingston Hotel.
 Now familiarly known as “the Kingo”, it opened in 1936.
-With the opening of the first traditional hotel in Canberra since the creation of the Australian Capital Territory, the last vestiges of prohibition in Canberra (and, indeed Australia) disappeared.
+With the opening of the first traditional hotel in Canberra since the creation of the Australian Capital Territory, the last vestiges of prohibition in Canberra (and, indeed, Australia) disappeared.